 “Some moments are nice, some are nicer, some are even worth writing about.”

 We’re all given a spark in life.
 Some say this starts with conception.
-Through modern medical instruments, at the very moment a sperm penetrates the egg, a spark can be seen.
 Perhaps this is the beginning.

 Regardless, this is life, and the spark we are given is the beginning of a journey that may span a century.
 Throughout this time we are all witness to such perfection every single day that we’re able to take a breath.